Helene makes landfall in northwestern Florida as a Category 4 hurricane

 Many, though, were heeding the mandatory evacuation orders that stretched from the Panhandle south along the Gulf Coast in low-lying areas around Tallahassee, Gainesville, Cedar Key, Lake City, Tampa and Sarasota.

-Among them was Sharonda Davis, one of several gathered at a Tallahassee shelter worried their mobile homes wouldn’t withstand the winds.
-She said the hurricane’s size is “scarier than anything because it’s the aftermath that we’re going to have to face.”
+Among them were Cindy Waymon and her husband, who went to a shelter in Tallahassee after securing their home and packing medications, snacks and drinks.
+They wanted to stay safe given the magnitude of the storm, she said.

+“This is the first time we’ve actually come to a shelter, because of the complexities of the storm and the uncertainties,” she said.

-Federal authorities were staging search-and-rescue teams as the weather service forecast storm surges of up to 20 feet (6 meters) and warned they could be particularly “catastrophic and unsurvivable” in Apalachee Bay.
+Federal authorities staged search-and-rescue teams as the weather service forecast storm surges of up to 20 feet (6 meters) and warned they could be particularly “catastrophic and unsurvivable” in Apalachee Bay.

 “Please, please, please take any evacuation orders seriously!” the office said, describing the surge scenario as “a nightmare.”